 Life is too short to make the same chocolate brownies over and over again.
-That’s why I love to make so many unique varieties, like Chocolate Avocado Brownies, Kidney Bean Brownies, and even Diet Coke Brownies.
+That’s why I love to make so many unique varieties, like Chocolate Avocado Brownies and Kidney Bean Brownies.
 And let’s not forget my sneaky Spinach Brownies too (perfect for the picky eaters out there)!

 Whether you make a classic chocolate brownie, boxed brownies or a version with a twist, don’t forget the frosting and fun decorations!
 It’s the secret to taking your dessert up a notch.

 How to make chocolate brownie frosting

 Making chocolate brownie buttercream frosting is simple and done in just two easy steps.
 You’ll need a stand mixer or an electric hand mixer (that’s what I use) with a bowl to whip up the frosting until it’s creamy and delicious.

 To make brownie frosting, add the melted butter and cocoa powder in a medium bowl.

 Mix them together before adding in the powdered sugar, peanut butter, milk, and vanilla.
 Keep mixing until you reach a creamy and smooth texture.